 - Learn hand signals and use them.

-- Ride a bike on the right hand wide of the road traveling in the same direction as the traffic.
+- Ride a bike on the right-hand side of the road traveling in the same direction as the traffic.

 - Always stop for stop signs and follow the rules of traffic lights.